 Rosacea is an inflammatory skin condition that primarily affects the face.
-The traits of this condition—redness of the face, red nose, flushed cheeks, and small red or pus-filled bumps—are frequently mistaken for acne.
-Rosacea is occasionally referred to as adult acne or acne rosacea, but in reality, rosacea has little to do with the pimples and blackheads that so commonly affect teens.
+The traits of this condition are frequently mistaken for acne.
+These issues include redness of the face, red nose, flushed cheeks, and small red or pus-filled bumps.
+This is occasionally referred to as adult acne or acne rosacea, even though rosacea has little to do with the pimples and blackheads that affect teens.
 Rosacea can either be a progressive condition or, more commonly, a cystic condition.
 Having cystic rosacea means that it will affect you for a period of time, lessen in intensity, and then flare up again.
+It can cause quite a bit of social anxiety, so knowing how to handle it is important.

 Avoid things that cause blushing and flushing: